Development of a rational route for vehicles. Calculation of logistics costs for transport

 technical

-Failures of technical means, random nature of train formation at train formation stations.
+Failures of technical equipment, random nature of train formation at train formation stations.

 organizational

-provision of "windows" for repair and reconstruction work, operating hours of enterprises, the presence of passenger trains in the schedule.
+provision of “windows” for repair and reconstruction work, operating hours of enterprises, availability of passenger trains on the schedule.

-thickening of work in certain periods of the day
+condensation of work during certain periods of the day

-The uneven operation of railway transport significantly affects the freight traffic and the transportation capacity of the railway network, which means that the volume of freight work and the required fleet of locomotives and freight wagons.
-Violation of the rhythm of the work of enterprises, especially intraday and intra-week (weekend) breaks, increase the turnover of a freight car, and therefore reduce the efficiency of railway transport.
+The uneven operation of railway transport significantly affects freight traffic and the transportation capacity of the railway network, and therefore the volume of freight work and the required fleet of locomotives and freight cars.
+A short-term increase in transportation volumes entails an increase in the number of freight cars and locomotives necessary to organize the transportation process.
+Disruption of the rhythm of work of enterprises, especially intra-daily and intra-week (weekend) breaks, increases the turnover of freight cars, and therefore reduces the efficiency of railway transport.
 There are several types of unevenness: intraday, daily and seasonal.
-Seasonal irregularity is a change in the volume of traffic by periods of the year (season, month, quarter) depending on the interaction with water transport or the impact of climatic conditions on the transportation of certain types of goods, it is estimated by the coefficient of irregularity.
-Intra-station irregularity (irregularity in direction, not in time) is caused by a decrease in the interval between freight trains due to the priority of passenger traffic when organizing the transportation process.
+Seasonal unevenness is a change in the volume of transportation by periods of the year (season, month, quarter) depending on the interaction with water transport or the impact of climatic conditions on the transportation of certain types of goods; it is assessed by the unevenness coefficient.
+Intra-station unevenness (unevenness in direction, not in time) is caused by a decrease in the interval between freight trains due to the priority of passenger traffic in organizing the transportation process.

-Analyzing the causes of uneven traffic, we can conclude that in some cases certain types irregularities are of a random nature (for example, the irregularity of train formation is random, and the presence of "windows" in the schedule for scheduled network repair is natural), but the combination of different types of irregularities in the organization of the transportation process form a random nature of fluctuations in operational work by day.
+Analyzing the reasons for the unevenness of transportation, we can conclude that in some cases individual species Irregularities are random in nature (for example, the unevenness of train formation is random, and the presence of “windows” in the schedule for scheduled network repairs is natural), but the combination of different types of irregularities in organizing the transportation process forms a random nature of daily fluctuations in operational work.

-Accounting for daily irregularities affects operational performance, since the organization of operational work is based on daily periods with a monthly volume of work.
-But taking into account the patterns of daily irregularity, it is possible to optimize operational processes in order to reduce its impact on the transportation process.
+Taking into account daily unevenness affects operational performance, since the organization of operational work is based on daily periods with a monthly volume of work.
+But taking into account the patterns of daily unevenness, it is possible to optimize operational processes in order to reduce its impact on the transportation process.

-The unevenness of car and train flows is the result of the unevenness of all operational processes.
-Daily fluctuations in car traffic obey the law of normal distribution.
+The unevenness of car and train flows consists of the unevenness of all operational processes.
+Daily fluctuations in car flows obey the law of normal distribution.

-It should be noted that the maximum oncoming mileage of reserve locomotives arises due to the unevenness of train flows in directions, but the oncoming mileage decreases as the difference in average daily train flows in directions increases. an excess of locomotives in one direction compensates for changes in the train traffic in the opposite direction.
+It should be noted that the maximum oncoming mileage of reserve locomotives arises due to the unevenness of train flows in directions, but the oncoming mileage decreases with an increase in the difference in average daily train flows in directions, because the excess of locomotives in one direction compensates for changes in train flow in the opposite direction.
 The main parameters of unevenness are presented graphically in Figure 3.

 Figure 3 - Basic parameters of unevenness

-The organization of the transportation process on the site depends on the flow density and the duration of train delays, speed and traffic intensity, the estimated time period for determining the intensity is set based on the research objectives (hour, day, year).
+The organization of the transportation process on the site depends on the traffic density and duration of train delays, speed and intensity of traffic; the estimated period of time for determining the intensity is established based on the purposes of the study (hour, day, year).

-Figure 4 shows a graphical basis of the technology for organizing operational work in the field of freight rail transportation.
+Figure 4 shows the graphical basis of the technology for organizing operational work in the field of rail freight transportation.

 train schedule

-system for organizing car flows and work of freight stations
+system for organizing car flows and operating freight stations

-Figure 4 - Basic principles of organizing operational work in the field of freight rail transportation.
+Figure 4 - Basic principles for organizing operational work in the field of freight rail transportation.

-The organization of freight traffic according to a clearly established schedule is customer-oriented, it can significantly improve the quality of freight traffic, improve the operational performance of the freight car fleet, and ensure the optimal use of transportation resources.
-But the organization of train traffic on fixed lines of the schedule is possible only if transportation planning and loading management are linked to the train schedule.
-To do this, it is necessary to track in real time all wagons and locomotives, as well as the volume and schedule of loading for each shipment.
+The organization of freight transportation according to a clearly established schedule is customer-oriented, it can significantly improve the quality of freight transportation, improve the operational performance of the freight car fleet, and ensure optimal use of transportation resources.
+But organizing the movement of trains according to strict schedule lines is possible only if transportation planning and loading management are linked to the train schedule.
+To do this, it is necessary to track in real time all cars and locomotives, as well as the volume and loading schedule for each shipment.

-Undoubtedly, in some cases, the dispatch of trains will be delayed until the full-weight and full completeness of trains on a fixed schedule is formed, however, delivery will be carried out on time due to the increase in train speed, by reducing the time spent at marshalling yards.
-To develop a train schedule with a large share of fixed timetables, reliable information in real time about all available rolling stock and all cargo presented for transportation is required.
-In my work, under the "firm schedule", I mean a set of technological measures for high-speed delivery of goods exactly at certain, pre-agreed terms, ie. the use of “hard” schedule lines is impossible without routing, and the routed car traffic may not follow the “hard” schedule line.
-Let us consider the influence of the organization of train traffic along fixed lines of the schedule on the congestion of the railway network.
+Undoubtedly, in a number of cases, the departure of trains will be delayed until the fullness and strength of trains on a firm schedule is formed, but delivery will be carried out just on time due to the increase in the speed of trains, by reducing the time spent at marshalling stations.
+To develop a train schedule with a large share of fixed schedules, reliable information in real time is required about all available rolling stock and all cargo presented for transportation.
+In my work, by “hard schedule threads” I mean a set of technological measures for the high-speed delivery of goods exactly within certain, pre-agreed deadlines, i.e. the use of “hard” schedule lines is impossible without routing, and the routed car flow may not follow the “hard” schedule line.
+Let's consider the impact of organizing train movement along fixed schedule lines on congestion in the railway network.

-Graphically, the main indicators of the quality of work in the implementation of transportation on a fixed schedule are presented in Figure 5.
+Graphically, the main indicators of the quality of work when carrying out transportation on solid lines of the schedule are presented in Figure 5.

-Figure 5 - Key indicators of the quality of work in the implementation of transportation on fixed lines of the schedule
+Figure 5 - Key indicators quality of work when carrying out transportation on solid lines of the schedule

-A pattern can be deduced: with an increase in the number of trains on the section, the inter-train interval often decreases, which leads to a reduction in the speed of the entire train traffic on the section, this explains low speeds traffic on heavily loaded lines.
-It should be noted that the efficiency of the locomotive, the weight and speed of the train are key to the characteristics of the locomotive.
-It can be concluded that locomotives do not work efficiently on loaded lines, which reduces the efficiency of the entire industry as a whole.
+A pattern can be drawn: with an increase in the number of trains on a section, there is often a reduction in the interval between trains, which leads to a reduction in the speed of the entire train flow on the section, this explains low speeds traffic on busy lines.
+It should be noted that the efficiency of the locomotive, the weight and speed of the train are key to the characteristics of the locomotive's operation.
+We can conclude that locomotives do not operate efficiently on heavily loaded lines, which reduces the efficiency of the entire industry as a whole.

-Interruptions in traffic or a decrease in design speed lead to economic losses caused by a reduction in the capacity of the railway infrastructure on a particular section.
-Graphically, ways to accelerate car traffic are presented in Figure 6.
+Interruptions in traffic or reduction in design speed lead to economic losses caused by a reduction in the capacity of the railway infrastructure in a particular section.
+Graphically, ways to speed up car flow are presented in Figure 6.

-Figure 6 - Ways to accelerate the car flow
+Figure 6 - Ways to accelerate car flow

-The actual average weight of incomplete trains is up to 15% less than the norm, if you use the locomotive power reserve, then the speed of the train will be higher than the schedule, but in practice this possibility is rarely realized due to the lack of real-time interaction between the locomotive crews and the dispatching apparatus.
+The actual average weight of underweight trains is up to 15% less than the norm; if you use the locomotive power reserve, the speed of the train will be higher than that provided for by the schedule, but in practice this possibility is rarely realized due to the lack of real-time interaction between locomotive crews and the dispatch apparatus.

-It is possible to speed up the passage of trains using free schedule lines, which allows reducing the time spent by the train at stations and the number of train crossings.
-However, a key factor in reducing train delays is optimizing station load regulation.
-Graphically, the economic effects of the management of the transportation process based on the "fixed strings of the schedule" of train movement are presented in Figure 7.
+You can speed up the passage of trains by using free lines of the schedule, which allows you to reduce the time the train spends at stations and the number of train crossings.
+However, the key to reducing train delays is to optimize station load management.
+Graphically, the economic effects of managing the transportation process based on the “hard threads of the schedule” of train movement are presented in Figure 7.

-The development of the train schedule is carried out on the basis of the car traffic organization system.
-Providing reliable information about the needs for transport links (delivery speed, regularity, traffic volumes, routes) allows you to form a freight train schedule with the allocation of up to 80% of the share of fixed schedules.
+The development of train schedules is based on the system for organizing car flows.
+Providing reliable information about the needs for transport connections (delivery speed, regularity, traffic volumes, routes) allows you to create a freight train schedule with up to 80% of the share of fixed schedules.

-Figure 7 - The system of economic effects from the management of the transportation process based on the "firm schedule" of train traffic
+Figure 7 - System economic effects from managing the transportation process based on the “hard threads of the schedule” of train movement

-After analyzing the experience of using this technology in foreign countries, we can conclude that the use of a fixed schedule will increase the section speed, reduce the time spent by freight cars at marshalling yards, increase the daily mileage of locomotives while reducing the need for locomotive crews, reduce losses transport companyassociated with penalties for late delivery of goods, reduce wagon turnover and free up the fleet of freight wagons.
+Having analyzed the experience of using this technology in foreign countries we can conclude that the use of a fixed schedule will increase the local speed, reduce the time spent by freight cars at marshalling yards, increase the daily mileage of locomotives while reducing the need for locomotive crews, reduce losses transport company associated with penalties for late delivery of goods, reduce wagon turnover and free up the freight wagon fleet.

-2.3 Choosing the optimal route for Russian Railways
+2.3 Selecting the optimal route to JSC Russian Railways

-We will use the methodology for assessing the economic efficiency of the introduction of route transportation in modern conditions based on the element-by-element analysis of operating costs.
+Let's use the assessment methodology economic efficiency introduction of route transportation in modern conditions based on element-by-element analysis of operating costs.

-When passing a routed car flow, the route is laid along the following sections of the locomotive crews' work:
+When passing routed car traffic, the route is laid through the following areas of work of locomotive crews:

 • Kurbakinskaya - Ryazhsk 2;